-Boys Soccer – 2023 Season Preview: Class B South
+Boys Soccer Preview B South

 Prior to last season, the previous decade of Class B South soccer was dominated by three teams: Point Pleasant Boro, Pinelands and Lacey.
 In 2022, Jackson Liberty broke up the triumvirate by stealing a share of the division championship – a parting shot from the Lions before they were sent to Class A South as part of the latest divisional realignment in the Shore Conference.